Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Coded Matrix Multiplication Schemes

 We present the trade-offs, in terms of communication, storage, and computational operations required by each worker for our CMMSs in Table \ref{CMM_comp_table}.
-Each scheme may have different uses in practice, in which one is preferable to the others.
-In certain applications, one may even be easier to implement compared to the others.
+Each scheme may have different uses in practice, in which one is preferable to the other.
+In certain applications, one may even be easier to implement compared to the other.
 Also, depending on the limitations and the parameters of the system employing the matrix-matrix multiplications and the underlying application, a different CMMS may be more suitable.
-If plain matrix-matrix is to be carried out, CMM-3 could be made superior to CMM-1 and CMM-2 in terms of communication, computation and storage, with an appropriate selection of parameters.
+Both $\cmmO$ and $\cmmT$ have been applied in other coded computing schemes, in which the other cannot be utilized.
+The approach of $\cmmO$ was used for approximate matrix-multiplication \cite{CPH20c}, and the special case of $\cmmT$ where $k_1=1$; for matrix inversion \cite{CPH20b}.
+We briefly explain these applications, after comparing the trade-offs of the two schemes.

-A benefit of CMM-1 and CMM-2 is that they have been applied in other coded computing schemes, in which CMM-3 cannot be utilized.
-Namely, CMM-1 was used for approximate matrix-multiplication \cite{CPH20b} and CMM-2 for matrix inversion \cite{CPH20c}.
-We briefly explain these applications next.
+For a fair comparison between the two schemes, let us assume that the same number of jobs $|\J_i|$ is assigned to every worker across both $\cmmO$ and $\cmmT$.
+In terms of communication; if the bandwidth is limited, $\cmmT$ is preferred, as each worker only needs to send a fraction of the $LM$ matrix symbols to the central server; since $|\J_i|/(k_1k_2)<1$.
+In terms of computation, the total number of floating-point operations carried out locally by the workers, is the same in the two schemes, when the total number of subtasks ($k$ and $k_1k_2$ respectively) are equal.
+The preferred scheme therefore depends on how parameters $k_1$ and $k_2$ are selected for $\cmmT$; relative to $k$ for $\cmmO$, and vice versa.
+In terms of storage, a similar comparison holds, e.g., if we set $k_1=k_2=k$; the workers in both schemes require the same amount of local storage.

-Theorem \ref{thm_CMM} and CMM-1 was incorporated in a \textit{weighted CMM} approximation scheme \cite{CPH20c}.
+Theorem \ref{thm_CMM} and $\cmmO$ were incorporated in a \textit{weighted CMM} approximation scheme \cite{CPH20c}.
 The idea behind the weighting is that each outer-product matrix, which is requested to be computed, is scaled by an integer factor corresponding to an importance sampling distribution on the submatrix pairs $\{(\At_j,\Bt_j)\}_{j=1}^k$.
-The fact that the workers in CMM-1 compute the outer-products of column-row submatrix pairs, permits us to combine this approach with $CR$-multiplication; a randomized technique which produces a low-rank approximate product of minimum variance \cite{DK01,DKM06a,DKM06b}, as both CMM-1 and $CR$-multiplication leverage \eqref{out_pro_identity}.
+The fact that the workers in $\cmmO$ compute the outer-products of column-row submatrix pairs, permits us to combine this approach with $CR$-multiplication; a randomized technique which produces a low-rank approximate product of minimum variance \cite{DK01,DKM06a,DKM06b}, as both $\cmmO$ and $CR$-multiplication leverage \eqref{out_pro_identity}.
 This procedure resulted in an approximate CMM with reduced storage and number of operations at the workers.